JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7948 days**.

-And here is a just a random fact -  **Everyday, U.S. business use enough paper to circle the Earth over 20 times**.
+And here is a just a random fact -  **The oldest roller coaster in the world is the Leap-The-Dips roller coaster located in Lakemont Park in Pennsylvania.
+The roller coaster was built in 1902**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)